drago-ex/parameters/readme.md

 ## Instruction

-Inject the class to Presenter and use:
+Inject the class to presenter and use:

 ```php
 // Web directory